germanium-git/azure-k8s/README.md

 - terraform
 - kubectl
 - make
-- Ubuntu VM on Windows (optional)
+- Ubuntu VM on Windows (optional, highly recommended though)

 ## 02-Deploy k8s cluster in AKS
-New cluster will be deployed in AKS by deplpying pre-provisioned terraform module
+New cluster will be deployed in AKS by using the pre-provisioned terraform module

 1. Clone the repository and copy terraform.tfvars.github to terraform.tfvars to store secret variables.
 Make sure terraform.tfvars is in .gitignore to prevent secure information from being pushed accidentally to repository
 2. Generate new Cloudflare token at https://dash.cloudflare.com/profile/api-tokens and add it as a secret variable in terraform.tfvars